National Recreation & Park Association

 How does National Recreation & Park Association spend its money?

 National Recreation & Park Association directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to National Recreation & Park Association tax-deductible?